Lower School

 Our comprehensive curriculum goes beyond the basics, challenging students to think critically, solve problems creatively and explore their interests.
 Students are highly engaged in their learning during whole group, small group, partner, and individual work.
 There are two teachers - a lead teacher and an associate teacher - in each homeroom classroom.
 Drawing from years of experience and expertise as elementary educators, students benefit from teachers’ abilities to provide small group instructional models and target student’s individual interests to ensure each child meets their full potential.

+As the rigor and content increase each year, the children continue to develop their stamina, independence and executive functioning skills.
+We provide a well rounded education that develops the whole child.
 In addition to core academic coursework, our robust related arts curriculum includes fine arts, foreign language, physical education, and religious instruction.
 Both visual arts and music are taught by faculty members who are experts in those fields and who work exclusively with our younger students.
 All Lower School students take Spanish, and have P.E. each week.
 Our weekly chapel gatherings help students learn the stories of the Hebrew scriptures and New Testament in an age-appropriate way, while respecting the faith traditions of all peoples.

 Exhibition of Mastery